 The process is the same for all health care providers, from physicians to home health agencies to suppliers.
 There are five levels of the Medicare and commercial carrier appeal.
 Our New York City lawyers can represent clients at any of these levels:

 - Level 1 — Request for redetermination: At this stage, the provider requests that the Medicare and commercial carrier contractor reevaluate the overpayment allegation.
 The contractor will provide a written decision, either changing the initial determination or denying the claim.
 If the claim is denied, go to level 2.

 - Level 2 — Request for reconsideration: Here, Medicare and commercial carrier overpayment appeals are assessed by a qualified independent contractor (QIC) chosen by the Centers for Medicare & Medicaid Services (CMS).
 Legal counsel is valuable at this level because it is the last chance for a provider to submit new documentation to challenge the overpayment allegation.

 - Level 3 — Request for OMHA ALJ hearing: Providers who are not satisfied with the outcome of reconsideration can request a hearing before an administrative law judge (ALJ) at the Office of Medicare Hearings and Appeals (OMHA).
 This process includes a discovery phase and witness testimony, much like a civil lawsuit.

-- Level 5 — Federal District Court: The last avenue of appeal for providers and suppliers is to file a lawsuit in federal court.
+- Level 5 — U.S. District Court: The last avenue of appeal for providers and suppliers is to file a lawsuit in federal court.
 Only an attorney admitted to practice before a federal court can present these cases.

 Experience You Can Trust In Overpayment Appeals

-We attend all hearings, ensuring that our clients have the opportunity to clear the record.
+Our lawyers attend all hearings, ensuring that our clients have the opportunity to clear the record.
 We also undertake negotiations to reduce the amount a client owes in fines or reimbursements for alleged overpayments.